CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 ## Send

-The Send allows many coins to be send from a user's hard drive to a Sky Wallet.
+The Send allows many coins to be sent from a user's hard drive to a Sky Wallet.
-This allows CloudCoins to be transfered from person to person with no powning neccessary.
+This allows CloudCoins to be transferred from person to person with no powning necessary.

 rules:
 "to_sn" must be a number between 1 and 16,777,215 because it is the serial number of a CloudCoin that a user must own in order to retrieve the coins.